The places we like to go

 Colombo Mall: metro Colégio Militar

-Vasco da Gama shopping mall: metro Oriente
+Vasco da Gama shopping Mall: metro Oriente

 El Corte Inglés: São Sebastião metro